Growth & Management Strategies

 Because enabling infrastructure is absent or unreliable in most African contexts, pioneering scaling ventures often need to operate as vertical stack builders - developing both the product or service and the enabling infrastructure that underpins it.
 The result is complex internal role structures and portfolios of specialisations that would be considered inefficient in more developed markets but are operationally rational in African ones.

 The Tolaram model in Nigeria - where building Indomie noodle distribution required pulling in electricity generation, waste management, water treatment, and a comprehensive logistics network - remains the canonical example of what full-stack vertical integration looks like over a thirty-year horizon.
 Most scaling ventures do not have that luxury.
 But the principle - that market creation in Africa sometimes requires infrastructure creation first - remains central to scaling strategy.
-Moniepoint, which deployed thousands of point-of-sale terminals and field agents to build last-mile payment infrastructure before its digital layer could function, and Wasoko, which built end-to-end supply chain infrastructure to serve informal retailers before layering fintech on top, both demonstrate that vertical stack logic applies to tech-native businesses as fully as to consumer goods conglomerates.
+The substantive treatment of the contemporary cases (Moniepoint's last-mile payment infrastructure, Wasoko's end-to-end supply chain) sits in Scale DNA Factor 2 (scalable models) and Scaling Pathways (camel pattern); the implication for strategy is that vertical stack logic applies to tech-native businesses as fully as to consumer goods conglomerates, and the operational discipline it requires is the same.

 Horizontal diversification